HudsonGraeme/Tapp-Tesla-macOS/README.md

 4. "Move 'Tapp' to the trash"

 This is due to codesigning issues.
-You may have to download the xcproject file and build the application in xcode on your machine.
+Open Terminal

+    Type sudo xattr -cr /path/to/tapp.app

+After -cr, drag and drop Tapp.app into the terminal window for an instant path.

+Hit enter and type in your password if propmted.

 [Update 1.5]
 Login, Logout, new features, bug fixes